 - Banana bread or bliss balls

 Protein: Protein keeps little stomachs fuller for longer which supports concentration.
+Makes for a great lunch box idea.

 - Shredded chicken